St Mewan CP School - Reading

 - Reading for pleasure is timetabled, as is time in the library, book exchange and reading garden and daily accelerated reader time.

-- Reading Ambassadors are established within the school and set a positive example through leading assemblies and planning projects to inspire a love of reading in their peers.
+- Reading Ambassadors are being introduced within the school and set a positive example through leading assemblies and planning projects to inspire a love of reading in their peers.

 - Books are valued, well-cared for and invested in.

 - Pupils are given choices in their reading; taught how to do so appropriately and encouraged to discuss these.